RWJF Health & Society Scholars Program

 Scholars at our site are provided with timely access to data sources, laboratory facilities, and other resources as needed.
 The HCPDS is home to a population science research platform.
 Studies are tightly harmonized so that critical comparisons across studies (or countries) can lead to important insights.
 The HCPDS also houses highly sensitive data that need to be enclaved (social security and medicare data, for instance).
 Data managers and analysts are on staff and available to aid HSS Scholars in their research efforts.
 Scholars have access to the Research Computing Environment (HMDC-RCE), maintained by the Harvard-MIT Data Center, that provides a full-featured user environment with a wide range of research tools and a secure virtual network computing (VNC) connection.
 This ensures users can work effectively whether on site or elsewhere.
 Several powerful computing clusters are available to users for computationally intensive analyses.

-The Harvard School of Public Health also maintains a psychophysiology laboratory run by Prof. Laura Kubzansky (one of our HSS core faculty members).
+The Harvard School of Public Health also maintains a psychophysiology laboratory run by Prof. Laura Kubzansky (HSS associate site director here at Harvard).

 As employees, scholars have access to all of Harvard vast resources including its library system that encompasses more than 80 libraries and is at the leading edge of new information technology.
 The Francis A. Countway Library is located on the Medical Area Campus and combines the resources of the Harvard Medical School Library and the Boston Medical Library.
 Among libraries serving medical and health-related schools, it is the largest of its kind in the United States.